jonathandandries/docker-rabbitmq-example/README.md

 #### Step-3:

-Once you are happy with the configuration in RabbitMQ, you can use the included client Docker container to export the new configuration.
+Once you are happy with the configuration in RabbitMQ, you can use the ```Export defnitions``` feature in the management console to download the json configuration and save that file to overwrite ```server/custom_defitions.json``` locally.

+Alternatively, since this is a tutorial, you can use the included client Docker container to export the new configuration.

 Build and run the RabbitMQ client container: